 The Long-Term Effects of Hedge Fund Activism

-We test the empirical validity of a claim that has been playing a central role in debates on corporate governance — the claim that interventions by activist shareholders, and in particular activist hedge funds, have an adverse effect on the long-term interests of companies and their shareholders.
-While this “myopic activists” claim has been regularly invoked and has had considerable influence, its supporters have thus far failed to back it up with evidence.
-This paper presents a comprehensive empirical investigation of this claim and finds that it is not supported by the data.
+We test the empirical validity of a claim that has been playing a central role in debates on corporate governance — the claim that interventions by activist hedge funds have a detrimental effect on the long-term interests of companies and their shareholders.
+We subject this claim to a comprehensive empirical investigation, examining a long five-year window following activist interventions, and we find that the claim is not supported by the data.

 Keywords: Corporate governance, short-termism, managerial myopia, long-term value, investor horizons, market efficiency, shareholder activism, hedge fund activism, shareholder rights, takeovers, proxy fights, takeover defenses, hedge funds

 JEL Classification: G12, G23, G32, G34, G35, G38, K22

 Suggested Citation: Suggested Citation